Conformal foliations, K\"ahler twists and the Weinstein construction: Complex homothetic foliations

 where to obtain the last line we have expanded the Lie bracket by means of the Levi-Civita connection of $g$.
 By \eqref{itor} we get further $N^I(V,X)=-2\eta_VX+2\eta_XV+2J\eta_{JX}V-2J\eta_{JV}X$ and the desired final result follows from \eqref{hol-T0} and \eqref{d1}.
-Taking into account that $N^J=0$ we compute
+Taking into account that $N^J=0$ we derive

 However $[JX,Y]_{\D_+}+[X,JY]_{\D_+}=-\eta_{JX}Y+\eta_Y(JX)-\eta_X(JY)+\eta_{JY}X=-4\Psi_X(JY)$ by using successively \eqref{d1} and the algebraic properties of $\Psi$.
-The last part of \eqref{nij-e} now follows. \end{proof} As a direct consequence we have the following \begin{propn} Assume that $\mathcal{F}$ is conformal.
-The almost complex structure $I$ is integrable if and only if $\D_{+}$ is holomorphic and totally geodesic w.r.t the metric $g$. \end{propn} \begin{proof} Follows from \eqref{nij-e} and (ii) in Lemma \ref{tg-e}, since having $\D_{+}$ totally geodesic is equivalent to $\eta_{\D_{+}}=0$. \end{proof} Lemma \ref{tg-e} leads to a simple exterior differential characterisation of having a holomorphic foliation $\F$ conformal. \begin{lemma} Assume that $\F$ is conformal with Lee form $\theta$.
+The last part of \eqref{nij-e} now follows. \end{proof} As a direct consequence we have the following \begin{propn} With the same hypothesis as in Lemma \ref{nij}, the almost complex structure $I$ is integrable if and only if $\D_{+}$ is holomorphic and totally geodesic w.r.t the metric $g$. \end{propn} \begin{proof} Follows from \eqref{nij-e} and (ii) in Lemma \ref{tg-e}, since having $\D_{+}$ totally geodesic is equivalent to $\eta_{|_{\D_{+}\times \D_+}}=0$. \end{proof} The next Lemma is needed to obtain a simple exterior differential characterisation of holomorphic conformal foliations on K\"ahler manifolds.
+Its proof is straightforward from Lemma \ref{tg-e}. \begin{lemma} Assume that the foliation $\F$ is complex and conformal with Lee form $\theta$.
 Then:

 where $\Phi \in \Lambda^3Z$ is determined from